Graduate Certificate in Data Collection and Management

 SOCI 500: Data Collection for Research and Evaluation

-This course introduces students to quantitative data collection and analysis.
-Students will learn how to design and execute research projects that meet the needs of both private and non-profit research organizations by considering client needs, ethical considerations, budgetary constraints and project planning challenges.
-The main components of the course include designing and administering data collection instruments, data coding, and interpreting, tabulating and reporting quantitative data.
-The course will also focus on using statistical packages such as SPSS in analyzing survey data.
-By the conclusion of the course, students will also be prepared to effectively present the findings of their research using written, verbal and visual methods of communication.
+This course introduces students to data collection and management tools for research in the fields of marketing, evaluation, social policy, and the applied social sciences.
+Students will learn how to design and execute research projects that meet the needs of both private and non-profit organizations by considering client needs, ethical considerations, budgetary constraints and project planning challenges.
+The main components of the course include designing and administering data collection and management proposals, and interpreting, tabulating and reporting quantitative data.
+The course will also introduce students to Excel and SPSS as tools for entering and managing survey data.
+By the conclusion of the course, students will be prepared to effectively design a research project and present their work using written, verbal and visual methods of communication.

 SOCI 568: Survey Writing

-The use of surveys to measure attitudes, behaviors and program outcomes has become widespread in business, research, marketing, politics, and media.
-In this class, students will learn how to write surveys, collect data, and present survey results for applied research projects.
+The use of surveys to measure attitudes, behaviors and program outcomes has become widespread in market research, evaluation analysis, the applied social sciencies, politics, and media.
+In this class, students will learn how to write survey instruments, collect survey data, and present survey results for applied research projects.
 Course topics will include identifying variables, conceptualization, index and scale construction, visual questionnaire presentation, piloting, testing for validity and reliability, and survey administration.
 Under the guidance of the professor, students will be trained to construct and pilot their own questionnaire.
-An emphasis will be placed on the use of surveys for needs assessments, program evaluations and policy analyses.
+An emphasis will be placed on the use of surveys for market research, needs assessments, program evaluations and policy analyses.

 SOCI 556: Data Analysis